 Mitchell’s understanding of Events

-In her book The Director’s Craft, Mitchell defines Events as “the moments in an act or scene when something changes.”
+In The Director’s Craft, Mitchell defines Events as “the moments in an act or scene when something changes.”
 Further to this, she explains that Events are the moments when the character’s intention changes.
 Intention is Mitchell’s word for what others call Objectives or Tasks.
 She defines Intentions as “what one character wants to do to or change in another character”

 While this paper is not focused on Intentions, they are intimately connected with Events and it is noteworthy that it is very important to Mitchell that an Intention is always directed towards another character.
 This is also true of Mike Alfreds, who writes that “a scene objective is what a character wants and is trying to obtain from the other characters throughout a specific portion of text.”
 This is not the case, however, with Bella Merlin, who gives examples of objectives such as “I want to live in a bigger house” and “I want to star in a major role in that movie.”
-Sam Kogan also discusses purposes that are not explicitly directed at another character, such as “to go to your living room and make a phone call to your bank manager” Stanislavski himself stipulates that Tasks need to be active and cannot be expressed with nouns but includes examples both of Tasks that are directed to another character (e.g. “I want to bring him back to life”) but also those which are no, at least in any explicit way (e.g. “I want to appear business-like”)
+Sam Kogan also discusses purposes that are not explicitly directed at another character, such as “to go to your living room and make a phone call to your bank manager” Stanislavski himself stipulates that Tasks need to be active and cannot be expressed with nouns but includes examples both of Tasks that are directed to another character (e.g. “I want to bring him back to life”) but also those which are not, at least in any explicit way (e.g. “I want to appear business-like”)

 Mitchell then goes on to clarify that “intentions only change at Events.”
 As she puts it: “We regularly find ourselves trying to achieve one thing when something happens which changes what we want to achieve.”
 This “something” that happens is what Mitchell would call an Event.

 For Mitchell, identifying Events is an important element of the director’s preparation before rehearsals start and then a key part of her work in the rehearsal room with actors.
-Events are part of how she teaches her process to the actors with whom she is working in the rehearsal room through improvisations from actors’ own pasts.
+Events are part of how she teaches her process to the actors with whom she is working in the rehearsal room through improvisations from actors’ own past experiences.
 She will ask actors to prepare improvisations of things that happened to them in real life that relate to the themes of the play and then afterwards, as well as discussing themes, she encourages the company to identify where the main Events were and speculate about what the intentions of the different people involved might have been.
 Events then form part of the table work of script analysis and are then a crucial element of scene rehearsals.

 Mitchell’s process of rehearsing scenes is influenced by Stanislavski’s Active Analysis, filtered through Maria Knebel and Tatiana Olear.
 It involves improvising a chunk of a scene between one Event and the next, ensuring that actors are playing their Intentions clearly and accurately connecting to the time and place of a scene, without necessarily using the words that the playwright wrote for the scene.
 Much of her feedback to actors revolves around these four key concepts (Intentions, Events, Time, Place).
 The process of reading and then getting up and improvising is similar to how Bella Merlin discusses Active Analysis, although Merlin describes doing this process for a scene rather than for the chunk of a scene between one Event and the next.
 Maria Knebel has a more flexible approach to the length of section that one should take for an étude in Active Analysis: